 Horse Grooming Challenge: Tangles in the Mane and Tail

 Ah . . . the sweeping mane and flying tail of a horse in motion.
 How do those beautiful locks not get tied up in knots?
 Well tangles and knots do appear in lovely manes and flowing tails of horses.
-You will find them while grooming and tight tangles and knots can be a tricky thing to get out of horse hair.
+You will find them while grooming.
+Tight tangles and knots can be a tricky thing to get out of horse hair.
 Undoing tight horse hair tangles and knots may result in hair breakage which impacts the beauty of the horse’s mane or tail.

 Mane and Tail Detangler to the rescue!

 You can help keep your horse’s mane and tail flowing freely by using mane and tail detangler.
 This will become a staple in your grooming tools box.
 Here are some tips for keeping your horse’s locks flowing:

 - Apply detangler to the mane and tail before you brush, using more as you get to knots or difficult areas

 - Brush out your horse’s mane and tail about once a week.
 This keeps hair breakage to a minimum.

 - Use a wide bristled mane and tail brush